Stay connected

 There are a lot of virtual card providers to choose from.
 Here are three characteristics you should look for when evaluating virtual card providers:

-Speed of transaction is vitally important, especially for companies that have limited cash flow or deep lines of credit to lean on.
+Speed of transaction is vitally important.
+Especially for companies that have limited cash flow or deep lines of credit to lean on.
 When evaluating virtual card providers, take into consideration how often they pay incentives.
 Many providers pay annually or quarterly.
-At WEX, we don’t believe in holding your incentive as it’s paid monthly with full transparency into how it is calculated.
+At WEX, we don’t believe in holding your incentive as it’s paid monthly with full transparency into how it is calculated.Â

 When working with any type of card, payment acceptance is key.
 Make sure to choose a virtual card provider who is enabling your providers for acceptance and not pushing that back on you or not doing it all.
-In 2022, WEX was the ninth-largest commercial Mastercard and Visa issuer, with a broad network of accepting suppliers.

 The information in this blog post is for educational purposes only.
-It is not legal or tax advice.
-For legal or tax advice, you should consult your own legal counsel, tax and investment advisers.
+It is not legal, tax or investment advice.
+For legal, tax or investment advice, you should consult your own legal counsel, tax, and investment advisers.